Symmetry breaking and ascending in the magnetic kagome metal FeGe: Group-subgroup analysis

 \section{Group-subgroup analysis}

-In Tables~\ref{table:subgroup1} and \ref{table:subgroup2}, we show the low-symmetry space groups that can be obtained from the parent P6/mmm by the symmetry breaking $\Gamma_6^-$ and $A_6^-$ irreducible representations (irreps).
+In Tables~\ref{table:subgroup1} and \ref{table:subgroup2}, we show the low-symmetry space groups that can be obtained from the parent P6/mmm by the symmetry-breaking $\Gamma_6^-$ and $A_6^-$ irreducible representations (irreps).

 The $A_6^-$ instability can drive a transition to orthorhombic space groups Cmcm (\#63, point group $D_{2h}$) or monoclinic P2$_1$/m (\#11, point group $C_{2h}$).
-The $\Gamma_6^-$ instability, if it freezes in and drives the transition to a lower symmetry phase, leads to either the orthorhombic space group Amm2 (point group $C_{2v}$) or the monoclinic space group Pm (point group $C_s$).
-The conclusion is the same that both $A_6^-$ and $\Gamma_6^-$ lead to either orthorhombic or monoclinic phase, breaking the three-fold symmetry at $T_N$.
+The $\Gamma_6^-$ instability, if it freezes in and drives the transition to a lower-symmetry phase, leads to either the orthorhombic space group Amm2 (point group $C_{2v}$) or the monoclinic space group Pm (point group $C_s$).
+The conclusion is the same: that both $A_6^-$ and $\Gamma_6^-$ lead to either the orthorhombic or the monoclinic phase, breaking the threefold symmetry at $T_N$.
 The difference is that $A_6^-$ leads to a doubling of the unit cell along the $c$-axis direction while $\Gamma_6^-$ does not.
-However, all of the low symmetry structures have a large number of Raman-active modes, most of which are too weak to give rise to detectable mode intensity.
-Thus, a $\Gamma_6^-$ lattice instability does not fundamentally change our conclusions, except that the interlayer $c$-axis dimer-like singlet cannot be formed due to $\Gamma_6^-$ mode.
+However, all of the low-symmetry structures have a large number of Raman-active modes, most of which are too weak to give rise to detectable mode intensity.
+Thus, a $\Gamma_6^-$ lattice instability does not fundamentally change our conclusions, except that the interlayer $c$-axis dimerlike singlet cannot be formed due to the $\Gamma_6^-$ mode.